kubernetes/enhancements/keps/sig-network/2004-topology-aware-subsetting/README.md

 Kubernetes clusters are increasingly deployed in multi-zone environments but unfortunately network routing has not caught up with that.
-This KEP proposes an automatic topology aware routing mechanism with a new Service annotation.
-This new annotation will provide three options of different routing options.
+This KEP proposes an automatic topology aware subsetting mechanism with a new Service annotation.
+This new annotation will enable users to opt-in to EndpointSlice subsetting functionality that will enable topology aware routing.
 Currently our proposal will only focus on topology aware routing at zone level.

 ## Motivation